 Enjoy another section of the Truckee River along the Truckee River Legacy Trail, a multi-use route that now connects downtown Truckee with the neighborhood of Glenshire.
-This 6-mile paved pathway ambles through the Truckee River Regional Park and across a bridge over Martis Creek. rich-text
+This 6-mile paved pathway ambles through the Truckee River Regional Park and across a bridge over Martis Creek. rich-text, responsive-table

 Tahoe East Shore Trail

 The Tahoe East Shore Trail officially opened in summer 2019 after many years in development—it was worth the wait.
 This spectacular lakefront pathway stretches 3 picturesque miles from Incline Village to Sand Harbor Beach, with plenty of pull-outs along the way to stop and take a picture or dip your toes into Lake Tahoe. rich-text, responsive-table